-Figure 253 3rd Party NHC Rule
+Figure 258 3rd Party NHC Rule

 Configuration > Host Checker Policy > Add Custom Rule : 3rd Party NHC Check

 Add Custom Rule: 3rd Party NHC Check

 Rule Type: 3rd Party NHC Check

 Rule Name:

 ✓ Criteria

 Vendor Name:

 Path to NHC DLL:

-▼ Optional
+♥ Optional

 Monitor this rule for change in result

 Note: Enabling this option will report change in compliance for this rule to the Pulse Policy Secure immediately.
 The client component requires additional computing cycles to report change in compliance immediately.
-We strongly recommend that this option be enabled for rules

-that are dynamic in nature, for example a rule for RTP check provided by AntiVrius software.
+We strongly recommend that this option be enabled for rules that are dynamic in nature, for example a rule for RTP check provided by AntiVirus software.
 For other rules the host checker update frequency should be used to get periodic health checks from endpoints.

+that are dynamic in hauter, for example a rule for KTP check provided by Amilytus somware.
+For other rules the nost checker update frequency should be used to get periodic neutral checks from enoponits.
 Save Changes Cancel

 indicates required field